William Clyde Gibson: Aftermath

 Since his incarceration, Gibson has repeatedly appealed his death sentences, with his defense lawyer claiming that his confession to the Kirk murder was a mitigating circumstance.
 These appeals were rejected by the Indiana Supreme Court, which reaffirmed all of his convictions.

-In 2018, he was among several death row inmates to be featured in the documentary Inside Death Row, hosted by British journalist Trevor McDonald.
+In 2018, he was amongst several death row inmates to be featured in the documentary Inside Death Row, hosted by British journalist Trevor McDonald.
 Gibson has also done several interviews on various podcasts, on which he has professed responsibility for an additional 30 murders committed across multiple states, additionally claiming that he has sexually abused and even cannibalized the victims' corpses.
 Among the murders he has confessed to is the 2000 murder of Elizabeth Banister, who was stabbed to death at her home in Evansville, but so far, he has not been charged with her murder.
+He was featured in a True Lives documentary in 2018, where he claimed the police only had discovered a tenth of whom he had killed.